-Social media has become an integral part of any brand’s strategy, but with the frequent changes to the landscape it can be hard to keep up.
-Now that we’re a couple months into 2019, here are some of the social media tips and trends to keep in mind this year.
+Social media has become an integral part of any brand’s strategy, but with the frequent changes to the landscape, it can be hard to keep up.
+Now that we’re a couple of months into 2019, here are some of the social media tips and trends to keep in mind this year.

 Quality Trumps Quantity